enketo/enketo-core/tutorials/00-getting-started.md

 // In this example we assume the HTML was injected at the server and modelStr
 // was injected as a global variable inside a <script> tag.

-// required string of the selector of the HTML Form DOM element const formSelector = 'form.or';
+// required HTML Form DOM element const formEl = document.querySelector('form.or');

 // required object containing data for the form const data = {
   // required string of the default instance defined in the XForm